 Meaning “the valley of flowers," Tsaghkadzor is a city located in the Kotayk Region, 5 km north-east of the province center of Hrazdan.
 It is a loved tourist destination for all seasons.

 The ski resort in Tsakhkadzor on the hills of Mount Teghenis is 40 minutes away from the airport.
-Trails of all levels of difficulty start from the peak of the mountain, which you can reach via Litner ropeway with heated seats.
+Trails of all levels of difficulty start from the peak of the mountain, which you can reach via Litner ropeway.
 You will find no line for the ropeway in Tsakhkadzor.
 The highest point of skiing is 2819m which is just 10m lower than the highest one in Courchevel.

 As a settlement, Tsaghkadzor is known from ancient times.
 In Armenian Tsaghkadzor means “the valley of flowers," and the name Tsaghkadzor is associated with the Tsaghkuniats Mountains.
 In early medieval times it was used as a hunting ground for the Armenian Arshakuni Kings.
 In the 6th century, the territory passed into possession of the famous Kamsarakans’ family.
 In the 10th century the clan of Kamsarakan was replaced with the Pahlavunis’.
 In 1033 Gregory Magistros Pahlavuni built a church in Kecharuyq in honor of Gregory the Illuminator founding the outstanding Monastery Complex of Kecharis.
 In 1051 he built the second church and named it St. Nshan.